maksud51/ML-Engineer---Task/README.md

 # Project Files and Model Information

-All project files are included in this repository.
-However, due to GitHub's size limitations, the trained model could not be uploaded directly.
-GitHub does not support files larger than 25MB, and the size of the trained model is **28MB**.

 To access the trained model, please use the Google Drive link provided below:

 - 📂 **[Download Trained Model from Google Drive](https://drive.google.com/drive/folders/1DAXbUXL5cI3cbgyXOGxj2MSDD9LPqrkI?usp=drive_link)**